nkjm/Force.com-OAuth-Toolkit-for-PHP/README.markdown

     return($response);
     ?>

-Learn about OAuth 2.0 in Force.com
+Learn about OAuth 2.0 on Force.com
 ==================================
 Following blog article should be a great reference to understand each type of authentication flow in OAuth 2.0.